Radha Mitchell: 1990s

-Mitchell played a recurring character in the sitcom All Together Now (1992–1993) and guest-starred in Phoenix (1993), Law of the Land (1993) and Blue Heelers (1994–96).
+Mitchell played the recurring role of Jodie Ryan in the sitcom All Together Now (1992–1993), and guest-starred in R.F.D.S. (aka The Flying Doctors), Phoenix (1993), Law of the Land (1993) and Blue Heelers (1994–96).
 After obtaining a ten-episode arc as a parachute instructor in Neighbours in 1994, Mitchell returned to play the regular role of Catherine O'Brien, a strong-minded and opinionated student, from 1996 to 1997.
 The series brought the actress to a wider exposure from audiences.

 Mitchell quickly "established herself as a versatile and accomplished fixture on the moody art-house flick circuit".
 As noted by The Guardian, she launched "her assault on the indie scene by 'cornering the market on the lesbian ingenue'".
 Her film debut came in the role of a gay University of Melbourne film student in the romantic comedy Love and Other Catastrophes (1996), which grossed US$1.6 million at the Australian box office.
-It was her next project, Lisa Cholodenko's Independent Spirit Award winning independent drama High Art (1998), alongside Ally Sheedy, that gave Mitchell her first impression on American audiences.
+It was her next project, Lisa Cholodenko's Independent Spirit Award-winning independent drama High Art (1998), alongside Ally Sheedy, that gave Mitchell her first impression on American audiences.
 She was acclaimed for her performance of a young female intern at a magazine company who becomes involved with a drug-addicted lesbian photographer.
 Roger Ebert wrote that "High Art is so perceptive and mature it makes similar films seem flippant.
 The performances are on just the right note, scene after scene, for what needs to be done ...".
 IndieWire listed it as #7 of "The 15 Greatest Lesbian Movies of All Time", while Autostraddle listed it as #31 of "100 Best Lesbian Movies Of All Time" in 2015.
 She played one half of a house sitting couple in the psychological drama Cleopatra's Second Husband (also 1998).

 In 1999, Mitchell starred as the former girlfriend of a lesbian make-up artist in the short drama Sleeping Beauties and as the pampered, bratty girlfriend of a champion rugby player in the drama Kick.
 While Sleeping Beauties premiered at the 1998 Sundance Film Festival and went on to play at over thirty film festivals, Kick had a brief cinema screening in Europe before it was released on DVD.